sorrybomber/relayuk-take-home-assessment/README.md

 ### Styling

-Style the quote text from task three based on the following criteria:
+Style the quote text based on the following criteria:

 **Font Styling**